-In this learning process, it is essential to keep ongoing monitoring of the student in all suggested activities, both through their learning activities and their daily performance and progress throughout the quarter.
+In this learning process, it is essential to keep ongoing monitoring of the student both through their learning activities and their daily performance and progress throughout the quarter.
 In this way, the gradual development of their skills can be assessed.
-Therefore, it is highly recommended that students attend class.
+Therefore, all students must attend class.
 Attending class means participating in 80% of classes, both small and large groups.
-Nevertheless, those sessions in which any type of evaluation activity is performed are mandatory.
+The session in which peer evaluation takes place is mandatory.